mikepjb/replica.nvim/README.md

   - option to disable this
 - [ ] Make sure TODOs/XXX are documented and addressed before v1 release!
 - [ ] when all are addressed, remove tick boxes!

+Non-Requirements (some are likely going to be put into parengage):
+  - [ ] elastic parens (e.g creating closing parens)

 For lisp editing see `vim-sexp` or the sister project for Replica: `parengage.nvim`